-Dan Flores has held the A. B. Hammond Chair in Western History at the University of Montana since 1992.
+Dan Flores held the A. B. Hammond Chair in Western History at the University of Montana from 1992 to 2014.
 His specialty is the environmental and cultural history of the American West.
 He is the author of eight books, most recently Visions of the Big Sky (2010), Caprock Canyonlands (a 20th anniversary edition, 2010), and The Natural West (2002).
 His essays on the environment, art, and culture of the West also appear in magazines such as Texas Monthly, Orion, Southwest Art, The Big Sky Journal, and High Country News.
 His work has been honored by the Western History Association, the Western Writers of America, the Denver Public Library, the National Cowboy Museum, the Oklahoma Book Awards, the University of Oklahoma Press, the Montana Historical Society, the Texas State Historical Association, the High Plains Book Awards, and the Montana Book Awards.
 His next book is Coyote America: The Coyote in Continental History and Culture

 Fields of Study

 American West, U.S. Environmental History, and Native American History

 Visions of the Big Sky: Painting and Photography in the Northern Rocky Mountain West (University of Oklahoma Press, 2010)